Stivo/DeScaBaTo/README.md

   while backing up.

 ### Implementation idea

 The current implementation finds all the files in a directory and hashes them block wise.
-A block contains a fixed number of bytes of a certain file.
+A block contains a variable number of bytes of a certain file.
 To describe a file, the metadata and the hash of the needed blocks are used.
-The blocks are then not needed until the data should be restored and can go on a external medium.
-Blocks are bundled into archives, so that they can easily be uploaded to remote storage (cloud, ftp etc).
+The blocks are bundled into volumes with a configurable maximum size.
+To add to the backup or browse the contained date, they are not needed.
+Only when restoring data the volumes are needed, so they can be safely uploaded to the cloud if space is needed locally.